jrvalverde/bprof/README.md

 rely on that, my time is limited.

-The '*.bprof' file is a tab-separated file containing the line number, count of times each line has been executed and cumulative time spent in that time, for each executed line, sorted in line order.
+The '*.bprof' file is a tab-separated file containing the line number, count of times each line has been executed and cumulative time spent in that line, for each executed line, sorted in line (script) order.

+You may want to further process this file yourself, e.g. reverse sorting by running time to find which lines consume most time

+_sort -r -n -k3 test.bprof_

+or reverse sorting on execution counts to find which lines are executed most times

+_sort -r -n -k2 test.bprof_

+or computing the quotient between number of times called and cumulative execution time, or any other such that you like.

 If 'feedgnuplot' is installed, then an ASCII plot of line execution counts and times will also be produced on the terminal screen, followed by a prompt asking if you want a graphical plot